Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Algebraic Multigrid Methods

 Herein, $\mathcal{I}_{\mathcal{A}_i}$ represents the trivial restriction operator for the aggregate $\mathcal{A}_i$, i.e., $\mathcal{I}^T_{\mathcal{A}_i}v_j$ leaves the components of $v_j$ from $\mathcal{A}_{i}$ unchanged while zeroing all others, and $e_{(i-1)N+j}$ denotes the $(i-1)N+j$-th unit vector.
 For the sake of stability, the test vectors are orthonormalized locally, i.e., for each $i$ we replace $\mathcal{I}_{\mathcal{A}_i}^Tv_j$ in \eqref{eq:aggInterpolation2} by the $j$-th basis vector of an orthonormal basis of $\mbox{span}(\mathcal{I}^T_{\mathcal{A}_i}v_1,\ldots,\mathcal{I}^T_{\mathcal{A}_i}v_N)$.
 This does not alter the range of $P$ nor does it change the coarse grid correction operator $I-P(RDP)^{-1}RD$, and it ensures $P^HP = I$.

 The restriction $R$ is obtained in an analogous manner by using a set of test vectors $\{ \hat{v}_1,\ldots, \hat{v}_N \}$ and the same aggregates to build $R^H$.
-Figure \ref{aggregation} illustrates a lattice-block based aggregation from a lattice point of view where in each aggregate $\mathcal{A}$ we take $\mathcal{W}_i$ as the whole set $\mathcal{C} \times \mathcal{S}$, again reduced to two dimensions.
+Figure \ref{aggregation} illustrates a lattice-block based aggregation from a lattice point of view---again reduced to two dimensions---where in each aggregate $\mathcal{A}$ we take $\mathcal{W}_i$ as the whole set $\mathcal{C} \times \mathcal{S}$.
 Then the aggregates can be viewed as forming a new, coarse lattice and the sparsity and connection structure of $D_c = RDP$ resembles the one of $D$, i.e., we have again a nearest neighbor coupling.
 Each lattice point of the coarse grid, i.e., each aggregate, holds $N$ variables.